mwarning/KadNode/openwrt/README.md

 ## Configuration Notes

-The LEDE package enables CMD and DNS support.
-Name Service Switch (NSS) is not available on LEDE.
+The OpenWrt/LEDE package enables CMD and DNS support.
+Name Service Switch (NSS) support is not available on OpenWrt/LEDE.

 To use the DNS interface you can hook up KadNode with the dnsmasq DNS server: